frictionlessdata/datapackage/source/data-packages.rst

   of utf8)
 * bytes: size of the file in bytes
 * hash: the md5 hash for this resource
-* modified: ISO 8601 string for last modified timestamp of the resource
 * schema: a schema for the resource - see below for more on this in the case of tabular data.
 * sources: as for data package metadata.